cprattos/MRI-Alzheimers/Environment.md

       * If you see "PS" next to your current directory on the command line, that means you're using powershell and we don't want to use that.
 The fix: open a new terminal again and you should now be using cmd.
    3. Since you already installed Anaconda, you should see `conda activate base` run automatically and (base) should be next to your current directory.
    4. Create a new conda enviornment
-     - Create environment by running `conda create -n myenv python=3.9.6`.
+       -Create environment by running `conda create -n myenv python=3.9.6`.
 The name of your enviornment is `myenv` and we are using the latest complete version of python, 3.9.6.
 Follow the on screen prompts
-     - Create conda enviornment from the .yml file in this repo:
+       -Create conda enviornment from the .yml file in this repo:
            * conda env list
            * conda env create -f experiment_env.yml
            * conda activate experiment_env